tatonetti-lab/mappings/README.md

-# mappings
+# Mappings
-In house mappings of drug and ADR severity expanding on OHDSI
+In house mappings of drug and ADR severity expanding on OHDSI.